 Lehigh Carbon Community College, Schnecksville, PA - AAS program

-Lock Haven University, Lock Haven, Penn. - AAS program
+Lock Haven University, Lock Haven, PA - AAS program

 Michigan Technological University, Houghton, MI – Certificate program